Title IX: Legacy and recognition

 On the twenty-fifth anniversary of Title IX the National Women's Law Center lodged twenty-five complaints with the U.S. Department of Education's Office for Civil Rights.

 After Title IX was implemented, there was controversy about the amount of athletic integration, especially among female education leaders who worried about girls being injured or bullied by rough boys in coeducational activities.
-These gym teachers who worried about losing their job as programs were combined, a valid fear, as it turned out.
 While there were always some parents and administrators who did not like the idea of coed gym classes, that has in fact become the norm as a result of Title IX.

 There were several events praising the 40th anniversary of Title IX in June 2012.
 For example, the White House Council on Women and Girls hosted a panel to discuss the life-altering nature of sports.
 Panelists included Billie Jean King, All‑American NCAA point guard Shoni Schimmel of the University of Louisville, and Aimee Mullins, the first double-amputee sprinter to compete in NCAA track and field for Georgetown University.

 President Barack Obama wrote a pro–Title IX op-ed published in Newsweek magazine.

 The Women's Sports Foundation honored over 40 female athletes.

 On June 21, 2012, espnW projected a digital mosaic featuring the largest-ever collection of women and girls' sports images (all of which were submitted by the athletes themselves) onto the First Amendment tablet of the Newseum in Washington, D.C.
 The mosaic also included photos of espnW's Top 40 Athletes of the Past 40 Years.

 ESPN The Magazine produced its first "Women in Sports" issue in June 2012, and in the same month ESPN Classic first showed the documentary Sporting Chance: The Lasting Legacy of Title IX, narrated by Holly Hunter.
 It also showed the documentary On the Basis of Sex: The Battle for Title IX in Sports, and other programming related to women's sports.

 In 2013 ESPN Films broadcast Nine for IX, a series of documentaries about women in sports.
 Good Morning America anchor Robin Roberts and Tribeca Productions co founder Jane Rosenthal are executive producers of the series.

 The NCAA announced in April 2019 that it would hold its 2023 Division II and Division III women's basketball championship games at American Airlines Center in Dallas, which had previously been announced as the site for that season's Division I women's Final Four.
 In its announcement, the NCAA explicitly called the joint championship event "a 50th-year celebration of Title IX" (as that particular basketball season will begin in calendar 2022).